This chapter reflects on a single theme: God’s protection of the righteous. Their trust in God is like a shield, deflecting all types of dangers.

 The Maggid replied that he should go seek out his disciple, Reb Zusha of Hanipol, and ask him this question.

-Those individuals who are close to God, tzaddikim who cleave to the Source of light — they place their lives, their very being, in the elevated realm of holy life.
+Those righteous individuals who are close to God, tzaddikim who cleave to the Source of light — they place their lives, their very being, in the elevated realm of holy life.
 There, nothing can hurt them.
 They are beyond life’s pitfalls and troubles.
 They are beyond even the possibility of lack.

-The psalmist then responds, “You have placed your dwelling on high.”
-By virtue of the fact that you recognize that God alone is your true refuge, you have ‘placed your dwelling on high.’
-All of your dwelling, all of your life, all of your essence, is ‘on high.’
-You have raised yourself above and beyond all types of suffering and misfortune; they cannot harm you.
+By virtue of your recognition that God alone is your true refuge, you have “placed your dwelling on high.”
+All of your dwelling, all of your life, all of your essence, is “on high.”
+You have raised yourself above and beyond all types of suffering and misfortune.
+They cannot harm you.

 (Adapted from Olat Re’iyah vol. II, p.
-86.)
+76.)